-Our habitat selection in Doñana National Park was guided by the ecological requirements of antlions, focusing on areas with suitable substrates rather than a random approach.
-We targeted habitats with sandy or loose soils that are conducive to antlion presence, ensuring that our sampling areas aligned with the species' specific habitat preferences within the park's diverse landscape (Fig. 2) (Supporting Material S1).
+Our habitat selection within Doñana National Park was guided by the specific ecological requirements of antlions, focusing on areas with sandy or loose soils, which are known to support their presence and facilitate the construction of pit traps (Fig. 2) (Supporting Material S1).